vaib-dev/Courses/C-09-bootstrap/02-content section.md

 - Keep declarations of font-related properties to a minimum, using inherit whenever possible.

 ## 2. Typography
-You can use different fon-family in bootstrap and the default family is "sans-serif".
+You can use different font-family in bootstrap and the default family is "sans-serif".
 Some normal features that we can use in Bootstrap are:

 ### (a) Headings
 In bootstrap all HTML headings, h1 to h6, are available.
 In this h1 heading is the biggest and h6 is the smallest as show: